 Vitamin K is essential for blood clotting and bone health.

-According to an informal PDSA survey, 26.98 percent of people who took vitamin K reported an improvement in their platelet counts and bleeding symptoms.
+In an informal PDSA survey, almost 27% and 32% of people who took vitamin K reported an improvement in their platelet counts and bleeding symptoms, respectively.

 Foods rich in vitamin K include:

-Certain foods and drinks can reduce platelet counts including:
+Certain foods and drinks can decrease platelet counts.
+Examples include:

 - cranberry juice